 Internal Audit is an independent assessment group established within MetLife Group as a service to management and to the Audit Committee of the Board.
-It is a group that functions by examining and evaluating the adequacy and effectiveness of enterprise-wide controls with a risk-based focus.
+Its mission is to protect and enhance organisational value by providing risk-based assurance, advice and insight.

-Its purpose is to provide ongoing objective and independent evaluations of the effectiveness of the system of internal controls, and to perform special reviews and investigations as directed by the Audit Committee of the Board and Executive Management.
+Internal Audit's purpose is to provide on-going objective and independent evaluations of the adequacy and effectiveness of internal controls.
+It may also perform consulting advisory services and special reviews as directed by the Audit Committee and Executive Management.